Skip to content

 Choosing Your Process

-There is no universal "best" 3D printing technology.
+There is no universal right 3D printing technology.
 The right process depends on your specific combination of material requirements, tolerance needs, surface finish expectations, volume, and budget.
 For most hardware programs, the decision falls into three stages:

 FDM or SLA